Bounded minimizers of double phase problems at nearly linear growth: Hybrid fractional Moser iteration

 \section{Hybrid fractional Moser iteration}

 This section is devoted to the proof of a hybrid version of fractional Moser iteration in the sense that the resulting a priori estimate still contains a very small power of the $L^{\infty}$-norm of the gradient of (free or constrained) minima of functionals governed by regular log-double phase integrands.
-We consider a map $\tx{L}\colon \mathbb{R}^{n}\to \mathbb{R}$ satisfying
+To this end, we introduce a smoothed form of the governing general integrand in \eqref{ll1}, endowed with additional (artificial) structural properties.
+These reduce the problem to the nonsingular $q$-Laplacian setting, where (a priori) $C^{1}$-regularity of solutions follows from classical theory \cite{fuc90,ch}.
+Specifically, we mimic the family of regularized integrands constructed in Section \ref{app} - essentially the same objects, but, for the sake of clarity, written without indices - which are the key to our approximation scheme.
+We consider a map $\tx{L}_{*}\colon \mathbb{R}^{n}\to \mathbb{R}$ satisfying